Chimelong Ocean Kingdom

 Chimelong Ocean Kingdom is a theme park situated in Hengqin, Zhuhai, People's Republic of China.
 It was designed by PGAV Destinations.
-The park broke ground on November 28, 2010 and soft-opened on January 28, 2014.
-The grand opening occurred on March 29 of that year.
+The park broke ground on 28 November 2010 and soft-opened on 28 January 2014.
+The grand opening occurred on 29 March of that year.
 The first phase of the park cost RMB 10 billion to build.
 It is part of the Chimelong International Ocean Tourist Resort, which aims to become the "Orlando of China".
-According to TEA and AECOM, it was the 10th most visited theme park in the world in 2018, with 10.83 million visitors.
+In 2024, the park hosted 12.6 million visitors, making it the sixth-most visited theme park in the world and the most visited theme park in the world that is not a Disney or Universal park.

-Among its attractions are a wide range of amusement rides and animal shows, as well as the world's largest oceanarium with a total of 48.75 e6L of water.
-The theme park currently has five Guinness World Records under its name.
+Among its attractions are a wide range of amusement rides and animal shows, as well as one of the world's largest oceanariums with a total of 48.75 e6L of water.
+The theme park has achieved five Guinness World Records.